 The chess master initiating the simul usually far surpasses any participant within the exhibition in terms of skill, this allows them to play some moves automatically without much thought to accompany the sheer number of games.

-Just look at this video where Anatoly Karpov takes on multiple people at once and won with a perfect score.
+There is a video where Anatoly Karpov takes on multiple people at once and won with a perfect score.